Josee9988/MinifyAllWeb/README.md

 ---

-> ⚠️Remember that this tool does not guarantee a 100% effectiveness and may have some issue at some point.
-Use it at your own risk and always do backups of your code.⚠️
+> ⚠️ Remember that this tool does not guarantee a 100% effectiveness and may have some issue at some point.
+Use it at your own risk and always do backups of your code. ⚠️

 _Made with a lot of ❤️❤️ by **[@Josee9988](https://github.com/Josee9988)**_